 And now the saga continues, with recent news that California regulators are seeking to suspend and possibly revoke Wells Fargo’s license to sell insurance products in the state.
 That harsh move reportedly owes to about 1,500 insurance policies established for customers without their knowledge or consent.

-As we note on our license-defense website at Century Law Group (the firm serves clients from various offices throughout California), the entity with oversight of insurance professionals and companies and related enforcement power is the California Department of Insurance.
+As we note on our license-defense website at Century Law Group, LLP (the firm serves clients from various offices throughout California), the entity with oversight of insurance professionals and companies and related enforcement power is the California Department of Insurance.

 The DOI has plenary powers.
 Those are not unlimited, though, and a party potentially impacted negatively by a DOI action can often mitigate an adverse outcome by enlisting aid from a proven license-defense firm.